spsforks/SCons-scons-wiki/WikiUsers/GregNoel/OptionsAndConfigure.md

 _This is not in any way ready for review and comment, but Steven is working on dealing with command-line flags that haven't been specified in advance, and that part is mostly done, so I'm publishing this so he can look at it for ideas.
 Please don't edit this; I'll update it when it's ready for true public scrutiny.
-Tks. -JGN_ [[!toc ]]
+Tks. -JGN_

+# Table of Contents

 # Unifying Options and Configuration

 This page presents a position that command-line options (both flags and assignments) and configuration should be unified into a single framework (or, worst case, that they should be derived from a common base class).
 The idea behind the position is that these are ways that SCons gets "outside" information; that is, information that is not embedded in the SConscripts.